History of West Africa: Slave trade

 As the demand for slaves increased, some African rulers sought to supply the demand by constant war against their neighbours, resulting in fresh captives.
 States such as Dahomey (in modern-day Benin) and the Bambara Empire (in modern-day Mali) based much of their economy on the exchange of slaves for European goods, particularly firearms that they then employed to capture more slaves.
 During the colonial era, the Dutch colonial authorities in West Africa were active in recruiting African slaves into the Royal Netherlands East Indies Army (known as Belanda Hitam), as it was believed that Black Africans were more immune than Europeans to the tropical diseases present in the Dutch East Indies.
 Recruitment changed format after the Atlantic slave trade was abolished by European and American governments in the 19th century.
 For instance, 1831 was the first year when only volunteers were accepted for the Royal Netherlands East Indies Army.
-Slavery in the Americas persisted in some capacity even after the end of the Atlantic slave trade, with the last country to abolish the institution being Brazil in 1888.
+Slavery in the Americas persisted in some capacity after the end of the Atlantic slave trade, until Brazil abolished it in 1888.
 Today, descendants of West Africans make up large and important segments of the population in Brazil, the Caribbean, the United States, and throughout the New World.

 A modern genetic research study of African-Americans in several major US cities concluded that their common ancestry originated most prominently in western Africa, consistent with prior genetic studies and the history of the slave trade.